 This certainly is the most unique phonograph we've ever come across.
 Similar in form and style to a Victrola VV-260, this is entirely clad in brass, including the horn and phonograph tone arm and mechanism.
 The back story is that this was originally made on custom order for a brass manufacturing tycoon located in Chicago.
 It has been recently lovingly (and expensively) polished and lacquered.
 Certainly, you may never see another example such as this! #6970

-The renowned Duplex, made in Kalamazoo, Michigan and sold primarily (and briefly) via special mail-order promotions.
+The world-famous Duplex, made in Kalamazoo, Michigan and sold primarily (and briefly) via special mail-order promotions.
 We have had this thoroughly restored and serviced; a real showpiece. #6889

 BURNS & POLLACK CAPITAL PHONOLAMP